cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - An `InitChain` message is received from the consensus engine; the `InitChain` message is sent when the provider chain is first started.
 - Expected postcondition:
   - The capability for the port `ProviderPortId` is claimed.
-  - For each consumer state in the `ProviderGenesisState`, the initial state is set, i.e., the following mappings `chainToChannel`, `channelToChain`, `channelStatus` are set.
+  - For each consumer state in the `ProviderGenesisState`, the initial state is set, i.e., the following mappings `chainToChannel`, `channelToChain` are set.
 - Error condition:
   - The capability for the port `ProviderPortId` cannot be claimed.
   - For any consumer state in the `ProviderGenesisState`, the channel ID is not valid (cf. the validation function defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)).